 Only 2 per cent of disabled people feel safe about ‘Freedom Day’

-• Disabled people (22 per cent) twice as likely as non-disabled people (10 per cent) to keep limiting contact with friends and family after Monday 19th July
+• Disabled people (22%) twice as likely as non-disabled people (10%) to keep limiting contact with friends and family after Monday 19 July.

-• 1 in 7 (12 per cent) disabled people plan to keep shielding, despite government support being cut off
+• 1 in 7 (12%) disabled people plan to keep shielding, despite government support being cut off.

-• Findings spark fears disabled people will be left ‘high and dry’ as support for shielders has already been ended
+• Findings spark fears that disabled people will be left ‘high and dry’ as support for shielding has already been ended.

 Disability equality charity Scope, today releases new findings ahead of restrictions easing on Monday that shows the level of worry and uncertainty amongst disabled people.